-This simple dish of pasta with olive oil, garlic and mushrooms makes me very happy.
+This simple dish of pasta with olive oil, garlic, mushrooms and a sprinkling of basil will make you very happy.
 It’s healthy, pretty and ready before anyone can ask, “What’s for dinner?”

-On the other hand, this pasta dish is ready before you can say let’s eat out and is pretty healthy in my book.
+On the other hand, olive oil mushroom pasta is ready before you can say let’s eat out and can be pretty healthy in my book.

-- I use whole wheat noodles which contain lots of fiber.
-Use your favorite pasta, including gluten-free or with added veggies or protein.
+- Use whole wheat noodles which contain lots of fiber.
+Or, use your favorite pasta, including gluten-free, with added veggies or protein.
+Another option: low-carb noodles like Shirataki noodles or kelp noodles.
 They all work in this recipe.

-- The pasta is bathed in olive oil and sauteed garlic (no cream at all!.)
-It’s also a great opportunity to use roasted garlic cloves stored in the freezer.
+- Pasta is bathed in olive oil and sauteed garlic (no cream at all!)
+It’s also a great opportunity to use roasted garlic cloves that you may have stored in the freezer.

-- There’s a whole pound of mushrooms…enough to have one with every bite and mushrooms are very filling and healthy.
+- There’s a whole pound of mushrooms…enough to have one with every bite and mushrooms are very filling and healthy according to the Mushroom Council.

 - Fresh basil and freshly shaved Parmesan cheese finish the dish.
 Even though it only takes about 25 minutes to make, start to finish, dinner takes on a special, out-to-dinner feel.

-With that extra time, we eat a little slower and talk a little longer.
-The pace slows down and life is good. 🙂
+With all that extra time, eat a little slower and talk a little longer.
+The pace of life slows down and life is good. 🙂

-Everyone at my house would agree with that assessment.
-“Spaghetti night” is very popular!
-Yet, each family member would put their own little spin on my version of the perfect pasta, known as Spaghetti Aglio e Olio in Italy.
+I think many would agree, “Spaghetti night” is very popular!
+At our house, each family member puts their own spin on my version of the perfect pasta, known as Spaghetti Aglio e Olio in Italy.

 My other darling daughter could do without the “green stuff”…and would probably heap on a whole lot more Parmesan than what you see here.
 I can’t blame her.
 Fresh shaved Parmesan cheese is de-lovely!